rodneymo/rig-monitorv2/README.md

 The alpha version, which will include the following features:

+* single file execution with support for logging, tracing
+* custom config file replaced with toml-based config file
+* ability to pool hundreds of rigs and dozens of pools simulatenously
+* configurable polling times
 * miner support
   * claymore (tested v11.6)
   * xmr-stak (tested v2.4.2)